PaloAltoNetworks/minemeld-webui/README.md

 gulp build
 ```

-Or test the app
+## TESTING

+Use the following command to serve and test your local version of the WebUI during development:

 ```
-gulp serve
+gulp serve https://<IP of MineMeld VM>
 ```